azure-ad-b2c/samples/policies/account-linkage-at-signup/README.md

 # Azure AD B2C account linkage

+## Scenario
-In Azure AD B2C you can havce a Local Account of alicecontoso@gmail.com at the same time, if you federate with Google's IDP, you can have another account authenticating as alicecontoso@gmail.com with Google.
+In Azure AD B2C you can have a Local Account of `alicecontoso@gmail.com` at the same time, if you federate with Google's IDP, you can have another account authenticating as `alicecontoso@gmail.com` with Google.
 There is no correlation between the two account.
 You can view this two ways; either that the user choosed to have it this way or that it happened by mistake and the user doesn't want it this way.
 The sample on [account linkage](https://github.com/azure-ad-b2c/samples/tree/master/policies/account-linkage-unified) shows you how the user can correct the problem by joining the two accounts, but that is active action by the user.
 This sample shows you a different approach - avoiding that it happens in the first place.

 ## Scenario 1 - signup via federated Social IDP
-When you sign up with a social account, like alicecontoso@gmail.com, as long as the IDP returns the email to B2C, we can add that to the user profile and set it up as Local Account too.
+When you sign up with a social account, like `alicecontoso@gmail.com`, as long as the IDP returns the email to B2C, we can add that to the user profile and set it up as Local Account too.
 Technically, there is no local password and the user can login that way, but we have effectively blocked ever creating a local account with that email address.
 And if Alice Contoso ever wanted to login as a local account, all she has to do is invoke the PasswordReset flow and set a new password.

 Look at the `identities` collection below from the user profile.
 During normal signup from a social IDP, the types `federated` and `userPrincipalName` are created.
 If we add the `emailAddress` at the same time we have linked the email to this local account and no one else can create another user account with it.